hundred rabbits logo consisting of one hundred white dots

 Once you've chosen your port of entry, you will need to find the email of the coastguard that has jurisdiction over that port.

-These documents should be sent before leaving your last port.
-You should also send your prefered way of contacting you, like your satellite phone number or email.
+Send these documents before leaving your last port.
+You should also send your preferred contact method, like your satellite phone number, or email.
 Later, when you are 24 hours away from your destination, send another message to update them on your date and time or arrival.
 It is okay to send them multiple messages if this information changes.

 For more information, view the online guide on the Japanese CoastGuard website.